PsychD in Clinical Psychology

 Assessment is undertaken through a variety of methods, including: clinical skills assessments; problem-based learning exercises; reflective accounts; and oral presentations of clinical work (summarised below).
 From 2014 new assignments have included a leadership presentation; a report of clinical activity requiring single case statistics and an audio recording of clinical activity.
 All assignments should demonstrate ability for critical and reflexive thinking, knowledge of psychological theories and their application to practice, as well as an understanding of clinical and professional issues.

 Assessment of research competencies is summarised below.
 The research portfolio includes a literature review, a research proposal and an empirical paper.
 All are examined at viva at the end of the three years.
 To facilitate the development of the research trainees also undertake a survey of the literature in the first year to inform the development of the research proposal.
 This body of work should demonstrate research skills in a variety of domains and cover exploratory, descriptive and confirmatory strategies.
-The Major Research Project must include empirical work judged to constitute a contribution to knowledge or practice, and evidence of originality should be demonstrated by the discovery of new facts or by the exercise of independent critical judgment.
+The Major Research Project (MRP) must include empirical work judged to constitute a contribution to knowledge or practice, and evidence of originality should be demonstrated by the discovery of new facts or by the exercise of independent critical judgment.
 Progress for research is judged at the six-month research reviews.

 At the end of the Programme, trainees submit an e-thesis which includes work covering academic, clinical and research competence.

 The Programme has a strong emphasis on personal and professional development and support.
 This model of support was developed jointly with trainees, and is reviewed on an ongoing basis.
 It recognises the diversity of individual needs and provides opportunities for regular support from a variety of sources.
-These include access to tutors; various forms of peer group support including a "buddy" system and participation in personal and professional learning development groups; a University confidential counselling service; and a mentoring scheme involving psychologists external to the Programme.
+These include access to tutors; various forms of peer group support including a "buddy" system and and participation in personal and professional learning development groups; a University confidential counselling service; and a mentoring scheme involving psychologists external to the Programme.
 Detailed Programme handbooks and assignment guidelines are provided.

 Clinical reviews are held with Teaching Fellows following each placement in order to identify developing training needs.
 An annual appraisal is held with the Teaching Fellow which attends to competency development utilising the BPS Competency and Knowledge and Skills Frameworks.
 Research reviews also occur on a six-monthly basis with research supervisors and this information feeds into the overall appraisal which focuses on trainee progress in all Programme areas, and identifies current strengths and developmental needs.
 This facilitates future choices in relation to placement, research and academic activities.
 It also enables the Programme team to identify further support resources should they be needed.